ballerfuturistic/sfmnauts/general/assigning-textures.md

 ### Enabling transparency in the viewport:

-1. Select the material which uses translucency, scroll down in the material properties until you find the **Transparency** tab
+1. Select the material which uses transparency, scroll down in the material properties until you find the **Transparency** tab
 2. Checkmark the box in front of Transparency, **make sure Z Transparency is the mode being used**

 <p align="center">